jpakkane/deamonspeed/readme.md

 usual way.
 Passing`--daemon` to it makes it use the daemon process.

-On this laptop with 22 cores, compiling the code regularly takes 26 seconds and 7 seconds with the daemon.
+On this laptop with 22 cores, compiling the code regularly takes 26 seconds while the daemon version takes 7 seconds.
 This is approximately a 3.7x speedup.